-- 6.1 Cotswold District has a supply of specific deliverable sites in excess of its housing requirement for the five year period I April 2021 to 31 March 2026.
-Taking account of a 5% buffer, the District can demonstrate a supply of 7.2 years' worth of deliverable housing sites. - 6.2 It is estimated that approximately 10,140 dwellings will be delivered in the District over the period of the Cotswold District Local Plan (2011-2031).
-This is 121% of the 8,400 dwelling housing requirement.
-This will significantly boost the supply of housing whilst also providing sufficient flexibility to ensure that the District's housing requirement is delivered in full. - 6.3 Cotswold District also passes the Housing Delivery Test.
-In the past three years, the District has delivered 1,496 dwellings.
-This is measured against a residual housing requirement of 915 dwellings, giving Cotswold District a Housing Delivery Test score of 163%.
+- 6.1 Cotswold District has a supply of specific deliverable sites above its housing requirement for the five year period I April 2022 to 31 March 2027.
+Taking account of a 5% buffer, the District can demonstrate a supply of 7.1 years' worth of deliverable housing sites. - 6.2 It is estimated that approximately 9,865 dwellings will be delivered in the District over the period of the Cotswold District Local Plan (2011-2031).
+This is 117% of the 8,400 dwelling housing requirement.
+This will significantly boost the supply of housing whilst also providing sufficient flexibility to ensure that the District's housing requirement is delivered in full.

+6.3 Cotswold District also passes the Housing Delivery Test.
+In the past three years, the District delivered 1,035 dwellings.
+When measured against a residual housing requirement of 865 dwellings, the Housing Delivery Test score is 120%.